Beaconstac/iOS-SDK/README.md

 ## Documentation

-Please refer to the API documentation on [Beaconstac developer portal](https://developer.beaconstac.com/ios-sdk-reference).
+Please refer to the API documentation on the [Beaconstac developer hub](https://developer.beaconstac.com/ios-sdk-reference).

 ## Demo app

-Checkout Beaconstac Demo app on the [iTunes App Store](https://itunes.apple.com/us/app/beaconstac/id956442796?mt=8).
+Try out the Beaconstac Demo app on the [iTunes App Store](https://itunes.apple.com/us/app/beaconstac/id956442796?mt=8).

 ## Integration with your existing project in XCode